-Rubbish.
-Just because he was a smart, confident, articulate guy doesn’t mean he’s right.
+Just because he was a smart, confident, articulate guy doesn’t mean Friedman was right.
 But we’ve all somehow managed to hear this statement as The Truth rather than one good man’s perspective.

 The purpose of any business is to serve customers.
 Period.
 Without customers, there is no business.
 A lack of customers makes a business look like a hobby, or a pipedream, not a going concern.
 To be a going concern, the business must be sustainable, which takes a lot: a value proposition to meet current needs and wants, people, processes, technology, and capital, among others.

 Capital has many forms.
 Investment capital.
 Working capital.
 Intellectual capital.
 Human capital.
 A perspective that I think is more valuable than Friedman’s comes from the late Walter Wriston, CEO of Citicorp: “Capital goes where it's wanted, and stays where it's well treated."
 Capital is used to enable the productive assets of the enterprise.
 It’s fuel, without which the enterprise cannot move forward.
 In the same way that the purpose of a car is not to maximize fuel, the purpose of a business cannot be to maximize profits.
 But like a car without fuel, try running a business without capital (and commensurate, without profits).
 To preserve capital, it has to be treated well, which in the case of financial capital means generating market rates of return.
 For human capital, people need to see growth, recognition (and reward), and fulfillment, or they too will go where they are better treated.